‘Vote jihad’: As Modi raises anti-Muslim India election pitch, what’s next?

 Those comments set off a political row, inviting sharp criticism from the opposition and sections of civil society.
 Nearly 20,000 citizens wrote to the Election Commission of India to act against the accusations of hate speech by Modi.

-Yet, two days later, on 23 April, Modi doubled down on his comments claiming a conspiracy hatched by the Congress and Muslims to steal Hindu wealth.
+Yet, two days later, on 23 April, Modi doubled down on his comments claiming a conspiracy hatched by the Congress — the country’s principal opposition party — and Muslims to steal Hindu wealth.

 “I presented the truth before the nation that the Congress has hatched a deep conspiracy to snatch your property and distribute it among their special favourites,” he said, in reference to Muslims.